CasualCoder91/N_Body/docs/NBodySimulation/Initialization.rst

     \sqrt{x^{2}+y^{2}}\leq R \\
     z\geq h*\frac{\sqrt{x^{2}+y^{2}}}{R} \\

-This method ensures that the positions are indeed homogeneously distributed which is essential for the second step.
+This method ensures that the positions are indeed homogeneously distributed, which is essential for the second step.

 The second step consists of rejection sampling the density distribution.
 The test variable is drawn from a uniform distribution ranging from the smallest to the largest possible density within the cone volume.